Sustainable-Sanitation-Alliance/newsbox/README.md

 # 1. Integration of the newsbox into your website

+To integrate the network circle newsbox within your website, the provided RSS feed needs to be integrated within the website.
+For all common content management systems there are either native implementations or extensions that allow the display of RSS feeds on a website.

+**Joomla
+Link

+**Wordpress
+Link

+**Drupal
+Link

+**Contao**
+Link

 You can find the current feed at the following URL and thus embed it in an existing web application.
 https://newsbox.susana.org/rss/sanitation_circle.rss